LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Experimental Methodology

-\textbf{Implementation Details.} Our ConsRec is implemented using OpenMatch~\cite{liu2021openmatch,yu2023openmatch} and optimized using in-batch negatives.
-Both the item representation model in the filter module and the recommendation module are initialized from the T5-base checkpoint\footnote{\url{https://huggingface.co/google-t5/t5-base}} in Huggingface Transformers~\cite{wolf2019huggingface}.
-The item representation model in the filter module is trained using the Adam optimizer with a learning rate of 1e-4 and a batch size of 32.
+\textbf{Implementation Details.} \method{} is implemented using OpenMatch\footnote{\url{https://github.com/OpenMatch/OpenMatch}}~\cite{liu2021openmatch,yu2023openmatch} and optimized using in-batch negatives.
+Both the item representation model in the semantic shortcut extractor and the recommendation module are initialized from the T5-base checkpoint\footnote{\url{https://huggingface.co/google-t5/t5-base}} in Huggingface Transformers~\cite{wolf2019huggingface}.
+The item representation model in the semantic shortcut extractor is trained using the Adam optimizer with a learning rate of 1e-4 and a batch size of 32.
 For the recommendation module, we follow the settings in \citet{liu2023text}, which is trained using the Adam optimizer with a learning rate of 1e-4, a warm-up proportion of 0.1, and a batch size of 8.
 We set the filtering threshold $\tau$ to 0.7, based on the hyperparameter sensitivity analysis reported in Appendix~\ref{app:param}.
 During inference, we excluded the last interaction from the user-interaction sequence when constructing the consistency graph, thereby avoiding potential data leakage.

+Additionally, we reproduce all item-ID based models and DWSRec~\cite{zhang2024dual} using implementations provided by RecBole\footnote{\url{https://recbole.io/}}~\cite{zhao2021recbole}, maintaining consistent settings across all models for fair comparison.
+For CoWPiRec and TASTE, we adhere to the default experimental settings as specified in their original papers.
+For HLLM, due to computational constraints, we ultilize TinyLlama-1.1B checkpoint\footnote{\url{https://huggingface.co/TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T}}~\cite{zhang2024tinyllama} as the item-LLM component, and the user-LLM is implemented as a custom Llama model~\cite{touvron2023llama} with two hidden layers, trained from scratch using the following settings: learning rate of 1e-4, batch size of 2, training for 5 epochs, and a negative sampling ratio of 1024 negative samples per positive sample.